rafatorgar/rafatorgar.github.io/_posts/2025-11-18-how-we-built-ai-competency-evaluation.md

 4. **Augmentation** - Give consultants tools to make better decisions faster

 The magic isn't in the AI.
 It's in combining solid methodology with AI's ability to process and structure information at scale.

+## FAQs

+{% include faq.html
+question="Can the definition of the same competency level vary between candidates?" answer="No. The level definition remains fixed, according to the competency dictionary.

+What varies is the justification: it adapts to the critical incidents and evidence observed in each interview, which are unique for each candidate."
+%}

+{% include faq.html
+question="What information is generated for a competency?" answer="Competencies are analyzed based on critical incidents mentioned in the conversation.
+From these critical incidents we extract:

+- Detected level and definition
+- Justification of detected level based on critical incidents
+- List of evidence
+- Recommendations on what points to probe further to improve competency evaluation"
+  %}

 ---